Personal Injury FAQ's

 Q: What is the process of a personal injury lawsuit?

-A: At Collins & Collins Attorneys LLC, we have our own unique process or strategy for pursuing personal injury claims.
+A: At Collins & Collins Attorneys, we have our own unique process or strategy for pursuing personal injury claims.
 First, there are negotiations with the insurance company involved, followed by a lawsuit filing.
 Various types of paperwork is exchanged over the next few months, followed by depositions.
 A deposition involves questioning the insurance company and having their lawyers question our client, in addition to other potential witnesses.
 The final step is a trial, if necessary—a personal injury case may settle at any point throughout this process.

 Q: How much money is my claim worth?